AI Integration Guide

 Step 8: Activate the scenario

 Once the test passes, toggle the scenario to ON using the switch at the bottom left of the scenario editor.
-Make.com will now watch for Stripe events continuously — no action required from you.
+Make.com will now watch for Stripe events continuously — no action required.
+Every paid registration triggers the full flow automatically from this point forward.

 What you can do now